A lot of my family members and friends have no idea what a CRNA is. It’s sad really because the practice of anesthesia started with nurses.

 When anesthesia was first discovered, doctors didn’t feel like it was worth their time or energy, so nurses were specially trained to perform and monitor anesthesia.

-Then the practice of anesthesia became more profitable and desirable, and doctors decided they wanted a piece of the action.
+Then the practice of anesthesia became more profitable and doctors decided they wanted a piece of the action.
 However, now anyone that you ask will say that anesthesia is practiced by doctors.
 Not many people realize that approximately 65% of all anesthesia cases are actually performed by nurses.

 The other misconception is that CRNAs work as assistants to anesthesiologists.
 This is not true at all.
 CRNAs are trained to practice anesthesia independently.
 There are many areas where the anesthesia care is provided entirely by CRNAs.